aliyilmaz/aliSQL/docs/EN-README.md

 ## deletedb()

 Used to delete one or more databases, `mydb0` and` mydb1` represent the database names, `string` or `array` database names are sent as the database deletion occurs.
-If the operation is successful, `true ', otherwise` false' is returned.
+If the operation is successful, `true`, otherwise` false' is returned.

 ##### Example